A mixture transition distribution modeling for higher-order circular Markov processes: Mixture Transition Distribution Models on a Circle

-Here, the matrix $Q_i$ determines the direction of the association between $\Theta_t$ and $\Theta_{t-i}$.
-See Lemma~1 in Appendix for derivation.
+The matrix $Q_i$ determines the direction of the association between $\Theta_t$ and $\Theta_{t-i}$.
+See Lemma~1 in the Appendix for derivation.
 The matrix $D_m$ plays an important role in determining the autocorrelation structures of the Markov processes.